jurchiks33/Drawing-app-p5.js/Task_1.md

 2. Custom Brush:
     Description: Custom brush tool simulate a paintbrush by creating multiple strokes with different opacity and thickness around tthe main line.

-    Complex Techniques:  Was used advanced 'for' loop to create multiple brush strokes. (atleast for me it seemed advanced) Also was used randomization to vary stroke properties like position, opacity, thickness.
+    Complex Techniques:  Advanced 'for' loop to create multiple brush strokes.
+                         Also was used randomization to vary stroke properties like position, opacity, thickness.

     Complexity and Challenges: Main challenge was to achieve brush effect which involved tuning of the randomization parameters and making sure brush strokes blend well in canvas.
-At the very start of the tool it looked just like freehand tool.

 3. Undo/Redo Manager:
     Description: This tool allows users to undo and redo their actions in canvas and it is a critical feature in a drawing app allowing users to correct mistakes.
                  Users can undo actions with control+z and redo with control+y (working).
-Also users get a buttons for undo/redo, which are still work in a progress and for some reson are not working, will try to fix it in coming weeks or find a creative way around it. (hints on this bug appreciated in a feedback ;)
+Also users get a buttons for undo/redo, which are still work in a progress.

     Complex Techniques: For i given tool it was managing two stacks to handle undo/redo actions and saving/restoring canvas states.

     Complexity and Challenges: Main challenge was to capture and restore canvas state, ensuring that the stacks are updated correctly and that the applications performance remains smooth during these operations.
-Another challenge is to make buttons work but i have feeling it is just some connecting issues between buttons and a code.
-I tryed console.log almost on every action but still clueless about cause of problem, will debug it soone, hopefully by time you red this it is fixed.

 Conclusion.
+    Extending this drawing app involve creative and technical challenges.
+This project not only tests ability to use construction functions, arrays, objects and nested loops, but also demands to take in account user experience and interface design.
+The main challenges will most likely arise at the end when fine tuning of interactivity will arise.